bus710/matrix/README.md

 #### 9. Play with the app!

-If you see the same screen as the image example in the beginning, you are ready to play with that, enjoy!
+If you see a screen from your browser as same as the image example in the beginning, you are ready to play with that, enjoy!